zyzyzy3zy/Fast-DDS/QUALITY.md

 ### Continuous Integration [2.iv]

-All pull request must pass CI to be considered for merging (unless the Committers consider that there is enough evidence that the failure is unrelated to the changes).
+All pull request must pass CI to be considered for merging, unless maintainers consider that there is enough evidence that the failure is unrelated to the changes.
 CI testing is automatically triggered by incoming pull requests .
 Current nightly results can be seen here for all supported platforms: